wangbinDL/wangbinDL.github.io/_pages/about.md

 <!-- # Short Bio  -->
 # Biography
 I am currently a researcher at [Shanghai AI Lab](https://www.shlab.org.cn/), focusing on the research of multimodal large language models and multimodal data algorithms.
 Prior to joining Shanghai AI Lab, I was engaged in data algorithm research at SenseTime Group Inc. (2020-2022).
 I obtained my Ph.D. from the University of Chinese Academy of Sciences in 2020.
-Between 2018 and 2019,  I was part of the National Natural Science Foundation of China's joint Ph.D. training program at the University of Central Florida, under the supervision of Professors [Yongdong Zhang](https://scholar.google.com.hk/citations?user=hxGs4ukAAAAJ&hl=zh-CN) and [Guo-Jun Qi](https://scholar.google.com/citations?user=Nut-uvoAAAAJ&hl=zh-CN).
+Between 2018 and 2019,  I participated in the National Natural Science Foundation of China's joint Ph.D. training program at the University of Central Florida, under the supervision of Professors [Yongdong Zhang](https://scholar.google.com.hk/citations?user=hxGs4ukAAAAJ&hl=zh-CN) and [Guo-Jun Qi](https://scholar.google.com/citations?user=Nut-uvoAAAAJ&hl=zh-CN).

 <!-- We are seeking long-term internship candidates and looking for research collaboration.
 Please send email to me if you want to join us. -->

 # 🔥 News
-- *2023.08*: &nbsp;🎉🎉 DropQueries are accepted by TMM 2023.
+- *2023.08*: &nbsp;🎉🎉 DropQueries is accepted by TMM 2023.
-- *2023.08*: &nbsp;🎉🎉 V3Det are accepted by ICCV 2023 (Oral).
+- *2023.08*: &nbsp;🎉🎉 V3Det is accepted by ICCV 2023 (Oral).
 <!-- - *2022.07*: &nbsp;🎉🎉 PG-MPI is accepted by ECCV2022. -->